Donald Trump Told Reporters He Would Spend His Father’s Day Working, Then Went Golfing Instead

 — Mark Knoller (@markknoller) March 18, 2017

 It’s not clear what other plans Donald Trump may have had for Father’s Day, but he may have ended up spending too much time on the course.
-Those who have golfed with Trump before said the president has a tendency to play quickly on the course, even cutting corners by driving his golf course on the green in a breech of golf etiquette.
+Those who have golfed with Trump before said the president has a tendency to play quickly on the course, even cutting corners by driving his golf course on the green in a breach of golf etiquette.